Multipurpose ladders

 Who sets the product safety standards?

 Standards are typically developed by Standards NZ or equivalent overseas agencies.
-You can purchase a copy of AS 1892.1:2018 from Standards Australia.
+You can purchase a copy of AS 1892.1:2018 from Standards Australiaopen_in_new.

-If you think a multipurpose ladder does not comply with the standard, you can make a complaint to us.
+If you think a multipurpose ladder does not comply with the standard, you can raise a concern with us.